Harry-Moore-dev/terraform-aws-beamMP-server-module/README.md

 ## To Do

 - Add support for running on spot instances
+- Add support for loading mods from s3

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements